mehulagg/gitlab/doc/user/group/saml_sso/scim_setup.md

 ### The SCIM app is throwing `"User has already been taken","status":409` error message

-Moving to a new SAML and SCIM proivider would cause the following cases:
+Changing the SAML or SCIM configuration or provider can cause the following cases:

 1. SAML and SCIM identity mismatch which normally are the same on GitLab.com
 1. SCIM identity mismatch betwen GitLab.com and the new SCIM app identity